orlandos-nl/MongoKitten/README.md

 }
 ```

 You can also mark use nested types, as you'd expect of MongoDB.
-Each field in these nested types must also be makred with `@Field` to make it queryable.
+Each field in these nested types must also be marked with the `@Field` property wrapper to make it queryable.

 ```swift
 import Meow